Taking birth control pills — What counts as the same time every day?

-Great job taking an active role in your health (and paying attention in class!) by reading about your medications and making sure you follow the instructions are closely as possible.
-This is especially important with the birth control pill, although the accuracy with which you must take the pill depends on what kind of pill you are taking.
+It’s great that you’re taking an active role in your health (and paying attention in class!) by reading about your medications and making sure you follow the instructions as closely as possible.
+This is especially critical with the birth control pill, although the accuracy with which you must take the pill depends on what kind of pill you're taking.
+Taking the pill might be confusing at times, but when used correctly and consistently, it's extremely effective in preventing pregnancy.
+When taken perfectly, birth control is 99 percent effective.
+However, life happens and you could miss a pill, so based on typical use, it's still 91 percent effective.
+Whether or not you’ll need additional backup birth control can be dependent on whether or not the pill is taken late or missed completely, which week in the pill pack it happens, and the type of pill that it is.

 Hope this helps,